 What are the Penalties for Second Degree Aggravated Harassment?

-This crime is a class A Misdemeanor, punishable by up to one year in jail if convicted, the same level offense as assault in the third degree or driving while intoxicated.
+This aggravated harassment in the 2nd degree is a class A Misdemeanor, punishable by up to one year in jail if convicted, the same level offense as assault in the third degree or driving while intoxicated.
 Even though a person may think that one ill-conceived phone call is not a big deal, it can have significant repercussions on a person’s life and employment and needs to be taken seriously.

 It is not unusual for this charge to leveled alongside other criminal allegations, such as a domestic violence offense.
 If that is the case, a person in New York City could face additional penalties on top of the second-degree aggravated harassment charge.